 My recipe is a great base to start with, and I’ve made it successfully many many times while testing this out.

 Let’s talk about essential oil blends you can experiment with.

 ESSENTIAL OIL BLENDS FOR BATH BOMBS

-My favorite recipe and blend is great for my “Rejuvenate” bombs.
+My favorite recipe and blend are great for my “Rejuvenate” bombs.
 It makes use of my favorite ever oils.